Content on this page was generated by AI and has not been manually reviewed.

 Should I use UDP or TCP for OpenVPN?

 UDP typically yields better performance and lower latency for VPN traffic, while TCP can be more forgiving on networks with strict firewalls or NAT.
 Test both in your environment.
-Unifi edgerouter-x vpn setup guide for secure remote access, site-to-site VPN, and performance tips
+Ubiquiti edgerouter x vpn site to site 2026

 How do I secure an OpenVPN deployment?